justinleebehnke/LinearAlgebraMatrixTool/README.md

 1:|    0.00    1.00    0.00 |   -1.00 |
 2:|    0.00    0.00    1.00 |    2.00 |
 ```

+## Future Features
+- Specify a csv file for matrix input
+- Automatically find the Echelon and reduced row Echelon forms detailing the steps taken
+- Be able to add a column to another with a temporary multiplication Ex: 'Add row 2 to row 1 but temporarily multiply row 2 by 1/4 just for this operation'

 ## Warning
 There are no test cases and there is almost no error handling for invalid input (beyond the scope of its purpose)